 Max Hastings offered me a holiday-relief shift on the diary column of The Daily Telegraph in August 1986, when Fleet Street was still hot-metal and dissolute.
 I worked briefly for a magazine company in Cardiff, producing ‘Fiat World’ and ‘Peugeot Talbot News’ before rejoining the Telegraph in 1988, becoming City diarist.
 I was the paper’s temporary Commons sketch writer when Mrs Thatcher was toppled.
 Don’t blame me, though some do.

 I edited the ‘Peterborough’ column for five years before moving to New York for The Times, 1995-97.
-Since May 1 1997, the day Tony Blair won power, I have been back at Westminster sketching for first the Telegraph and now the Mail.
+Since May 1 1997, the day Tony Blair won power, I have been back at Westminster sketching for first the Telegraph, then Mail, and now the Times.

 When not in London I live in Herefordshire.
 My wife Lois, a former Times obituarist, is a church organist and we have three fine children.